 What are the Elements of Insurable Risk?

-Not every risk is insurable.
+Get a QuoteNot every risk is insurable.
 And while insurance is designed to help protect against the many risks of loss associated with running a business, it has never been intended to cover everything.

 First, let’s take a moment to define “risk.”
 There are many definitions, but for our insurance purposes, risk predominantly means two things: uncertainty arising from the possible occurrence of an event(s) and the potential for injury or damage to persons or property to which an insurance policy relates.

-Just like your business, insurance companies need to turn a profit in order to survive.
+Just like your business, insurance companies need to turn a profit to survive.
 That’s why they only agree to cover risks that they deem to be insurable—risks that allow them to yield a profit.
 In the most basic terms, an insurer will deem a risk insurable only if it is able to charge a premium that covers possible claims and operating expenses while making a profit.

 Pure Risk vs. Speculative Risk

 Insurance companies typically cover pure risks.
-Pure risks are risks that have no possibility of a positive outcome—something bad will happen or nothing at all will occur.
+Pure risks are risks that have no possibility of a positive outcome—something bad will happen, or nothing at all will occur.
 The most common examples are key property damage risks, such as floods, fires, earthquakes, and hurricanes.
 Litigation is the most common example of pure risk in liability.
 These risks are generally insurable.

 Speculative risk has a chance of loss, profit, or a possibility that nothing happens.
 Gambling and investments are the most typical examples of speculative risk.
 The traditional insurance market does not consider speculative risks to be insurable.